jltorres3506/list-it/README.md

 4. run your mongoDb server using your GUI application
 5. in bash terminal make sure you are in project folder directory and type the following command ” nodemon app.js”
 6. go to your browser and type in localhost:3000, and application should appear
+7. register and login and start creating lists